 …Contemplating (vicintya) (until) the lotus like heart (hṛd-puṇḍarīka, i.e., the open, mature mind arisen from the mundane mire) is free of agitation and pure, (then) madhye (within that) upon the (Lord) bright one (vi-śada), free of sorrow (vi-śoka) (i.e., the Lord there in the heart), who cannot be an object of thinking (a-cintya, since it is the consciousness that reveals all thoughts), who cannot be an object of the senses (a-vyakta, unmanifest), whose nature is limitless (an-anta-rūpa), is auspicious (śiva), peaceful (praśānta), immortal (a-mṛta), the source (yoni, the material cause) of even Lord Brahmā (the creator of this current universe, Hiraṇya-garbha, the Cosmic Mind that thinks all this into physical existence)…

 That one is Lord Brahmā.
 That one is Lord Śiva (perhaps the earliest usage of Śiva as a title for the Lord in the Upaniṣads, along with the less definitive usage in Śvetāśvatara Upaniṣad, ‘Śiva’ being more frequented in the Purāṇas).
-That one is with the title Lord Indra (KenU.3.11, the typical Veda Samhita title of the Lord of heaven, the Lord of lords).
+That one is with the title Lord Indra (KenU.3.11, the typical Veda Samhita title of the Lord of heaven, the Lord of lords, Lord of and as all).
 That one is the imperishable (a-kṣara, MunU.2.1.1), the ultimate (parama, most para), and is its own master (sva-rāj).
-That indeed is Viṣṇu (again perhaps the earliest usage of Viṣṇu as a title for the Lord in the Upaniṣads).
-That one is Prāṇa (PrasU.2.7, ChanU.1.11.5, BrhU.4.4.11, BrS.1.1.24).
+That indeed is Viṣṇu (RigV.154.1–6).
+That one is Prāṇa (PrasU.2.7, ChanU.1.11.5, BrhU.4.4.18, BrS.1.1.23).
 That one is time (kāla) itself.
 That one is the deity Agni (Fire) and Candramā (Moon).

 That one is everything (sarva), whatever was (a-bhūta), is or will be (bhavya), and what always exists (sanā-tana, existing from old).
 Knowing that, one goes beyond death.
 There is no other means (na antyaḥ panthā, SvetU.3.8) to freedom.